wesleygas/wesleygas.github.io/docs/_projects/(4) SpotifyDisplay.md

 ## Getting the image to display

  First of, I really wanted to know WTH was that song that Spotify just started playing.
 For that, I needed to connect my Spotfy account to HomeHssistant.
-Luckly, there is already an integration that does just that right [here](https://www.home-assistant.io/integrations/spotify/)
+Luckily, there is already an integration that does just that right [here](https://www.home-assistant.io/integrations/spotify/)

  After that is done and configured, I created a NodeRed flow that would trigger every time the media